“Henceforth I ask not good fortune. I myself am good fortune.” Walt Whitman

 “And when it comes to Quality of Life, you need to consider how the watch adds to the quality of your life.
 I used to earn about $200,000 a year at the peak of my corporate days, but I was miserable.
 My Quality of Life was poor.” ~Joshua Fields Millburn of The Minimalists.com.

-The more things you want, the more difficult it is to fulfil those wants.
+The more things you want, the more difficult it is to fulfill those wants.
 If you are unsatisfied with what you have, and always want more, you won’t be content.
 So what is the solution, as there is usually something that most of us want?
 In life and money, if you are constantly striving and desiring more and more, you feel dissatisfied with what you already have.
 You divert attention from appreciating what you already have to focus on what you lack.
 Jean Chatzky, in her book The Difference, offers a wonderful strategy for upping your happiness:

 Compare yourself with those who have less than you, not those who have more.